 First things first: if your dog has a pulse then your dog is indeed food motivated.
-There are three possible reasons for a dog that is not excited about food.
+A common thing I hear from people is that their dog isn’t that motivated towards food.
+Let me tell you about three possible reasons that your dog may no be excited about food.

 The dehydrated food that most people feed is packed with calories and expands in a dog’s stomach.
 Combine that with all the extra treats that dogs receive each day and this usually equates to a dog that feels sickly just smelling more food.
 Here are a few hard and fast rules that will help improve your dog’s appetite if over-feeding is the issue.
 Here’s what you’re going to do:

-+ Now average your amount together.
+- Now average your amount together.
 And divide by the number by seven.
 If you feed twice each day, divide that number by 2.
-Begin f

 2. Stress, Fear and Anxiety